Content on this page is probably about a decade old. Updates coming soon…

 Sorat Art’otel, Joachimstaler Strasse 29, (49-30) 884470, fax (49-30) 88447700, www.sorat-hotels.com/artotel-berlin, the little rooms have twin beds, each with a padded gray-green headboard, TV, phone and sparkling bathroom with a shower.
 Singles now start at $123; the price includes a sumptuous breakfast buffet served in the downstairs dining room.

-At the Hotel Künstlerheim Luise, Luisenstrasse 19, (49-30) 284480, fax (49-30) 2844 8448, on the Web, www.kuenstlerheim-luise.de, each of the hotel’s 30 rooms is an installation, commissioned to a single artist for about $69 a nigh( this is old )t; the spotless dorm-style bath with shower stalls, sinks and toilets is down the hall.
+At the Hotel Künstlerheim Luise, Luisenstrasse 19, (49-30) 284480, fax (49-30) 2844 8448, on the Web, www.kuenstlerheim-luise.de, each of the hotel’s 30 rooms is an installation, commissioned to a single artist for about $120 a night; the dorm-style bath with shower stalls, sinks and toilets is down the hall.
 The price includes a cold Continental breakfast of croissants, cereal and coffee.
 One drawback: the hotel is right next to the S-Bahn (overhead train) line, and some of the rooms can be noisy.

 , Rosenthaler Strasse 40-41, (49-30) 2839 1886, 1920s-style lounge bar & restaurant The early supper menu is a good value.